Sindhanai Sei: Release

 The film was released on 31 July 2009 alongside four other films.

 Critical reception

 Upon release, the film gained mixed reviews.
 Pavithra Srinivasan of Rediff gave the film 3.5 out of 5 and called it a "must-watch".
 Bhama Devi Ravi of The Times Of India gave the film 3.5 out of 5 and said, "Having drafted a neat screenplay and a solid base for the story, the director never wavers [..] treats the film as a thriller meant to entertain, which is another whiff of freshness.
 Neat performances by all the actors is an added bonus".
 Sify said, "the movie begins with a promise but fails to maintain the momentum in the second half".
-A critic wrote, "Though, Sindhanai Sei seems to have been inspired from a long-list of flicks, Yuvan does a brilliant job in modifying them to the tastes of Tamil audiences".
-In contrast, Behindwoods.com rated the film 1 out of 5 and wrote, "Sindhanai Sei has turned out to be a movie which Yuvan tried to carry on his own shoulders.
-But, perhaps he burdened himself a bit too much".
 For the dubbed version, Idlebrain.com rated the film 1.5 out of 5 and stated, "First half of the film is uninteresting.
 Second half has interesting elements, but narration is unconvincing" and concluded with, "Bheebatsam disappoints and lives up to its title".

-Box office

-The film took an average opening at the Chennai box office.